This article focuses on how you can set a power factor in pvDesign and on the general understanding of this concept.

 The closer to 1 (the smaller the angle), the more active power we end up with.

 At RatedPower, we are aware that reactive power compensation is mandatory.
-In order to reflect this reality of the energy industry, we have developed a tool that allows you to define a power factor for your PV plant in pvDesign.
+In order to reflect this reality of the energy industry, we have developed a tool that allows you to define a power factor for your PV plant and BESS in RatedPower.
 You can study early on in the development of your project how this effect will influence your final design.

 Overview